-Challenge mechanisms are available for many academic courses at the discretion of the student's Associate Dean.
+Challenge mechanisms are available for many academic courses at the discretion of the student's Department Chair or Program Director.
 Students must have had similar content in a prior academic graduate program.
 Courses that are challenged require tuition payment equal to that of taking the entire course.
 Intent to challenge a course must be declared at the time of enrollment in FNU and will be included as a part of the student's program of study.
 Students may challenge a maximum of six (6) credits total.